 3.1 Positioning the Toolbox

-The Toolbox is usually docked at the right bottom corder of the Visual Basic 2015 IDE.
-If the toolbox is hidden when you start Visual Basic 2015,you can click View on the menu bar and then select Toolbox to reveal the tool box, as shown in Figure 3.1.
+The Toolbox is usually docked at the right bottom corner of the Visual Basic 2015 IDE.
+If the toolbox is hidden when you start Visual Basic 2015, you can click View on the menu bar and then select Toolbox to reveal the tool box, as shown in Figure 3.1.
 You can also use shortcut keys Ctrl+Alt+x to bring out the toolbox.

 3.2 Adding Controls to the Form and Changing Their Properties

-The picture viewer is not functional until we write code to response to events triggered by user.
+The picture viewer is not functional until we write code to respond to events triggered by the user.
 We will deal with the programming part in the coming lessons.